Machine Learning Interatomic Potentials Enable Molecular Dynamics Simulations of Doped MoS2: Results and Discussion

 \FloatBarrier

 In Figure \ref{fig:Cu_doped_MoS2}, a snapshot of the Cu-doped system is shown with red lines indicating the dopant trajectories during the 100~ps NVT equilibration at 1000~K. In this system, two types of dopant behavior are observed, depending on the initial position in the MoS$_2$ lattice.
 First, substitutional dopants are very stable and rarely diffuse away from their initial positions.
 In contrast, intercalated dopants have higher mobility, moving freely throughout the lattice via thermal motion.
 This diffusion is the primary mechanism driving cluster formation.
 Cluster formation generally starts when an intercalated dopant nears a substitutional dopant.
 Figure \ref{fig:Cu_doped_MoS2}(i) illustrates this behavior with a close up snapshot of a cluster of Cu dopant atoms formed during the simulation.
 Red trajectory lines show the intercalated dopants moving to form a cluster.
-Once clusters are formed, the dopants become immobile, which leads to the all elements in this dopant group having low diffusivity (Figure \ref{fig:msd_slopes}).
-Beyond cluster formation, some dopants induced fracture in the MoS$_2$ layered structure, as illustrated in Figure~\ref{fig:Cu_doped_MoS2}(ii).
+Clustering of dopants in MoS$_2$ has been reported previously in the literature.
+For example, Re dopants in MoS$_2$ exhibit significant clustering at dopant concentrations of approximately 2 atom\%, forming aggregates into $\sim$3 nm phase-segregated domains at 10 atom\% doping, as revealed by Z-contrast scanning transmission electron microscopy (Z-STEM) and scanning tunneling microscopy (STM) analysis \cite{Munson2025-vs}.
+In our simulations, once clusters are formed, the dopants become immobile, which leads to the all elements in this dopant group having low diffusivity (Figure \ref{fig:msd_slopes}).

+Beyond cluster formation, some dopants in this group induced fracture in the MoS$_2$ layered structure, as illustrated in Figure~\ref{fig:Cu_doped_MoS2}(ii).
 This snapshot shows representative behavior where there are many Cu atoms near the fractured edge.
-For undoped the MoS$_2$, fracture is not observed (Figure~\ref{suppfig:undoped_system}).
-This suggests that dopant-host interactions can cause fracture in the layers, which can compromise the structural integrity of the MoS$_2$ layers.
+For undoped MoS$_2$, fracture is not observed (Figure S8).
+These observations suggest that dopant-host interactions can cause fracture in the layers, which can compromise the structural integrity of the MoS$_2$ layers.
+This is consistent with previous experiments in which cracking and delamination were more pronounced in Ni-doped MoS$_2$ than undoped MoS$_2$ during tribotesting \cite{Vellore2020-hv}.